Chuck2023/J296_Final_Project/README.md

 ##### "And the consequences are now trickling down to babies, who are contracting syphilis from their mothers," he said.
 "Congenital syphilis rates nearly quadrupled between 2012 and 2019."

+### Case Load and Racial Disparities

+##### Overall, the data suggest disparities in the incidence of this condition across different racial/ethnic groups, with the Hispanic/Latino group and the White group having the highest number of reported cases.
+The data also indicates that there have been overall increases in reported cases across all groups from 2016 to 2019, followed by a slight decrease in 2020.

+##### Regarding the change in reported cases from 2016 to 2020, the Asian/Pacific Islander group had the most significant increase, with a 24.3% rise in reported cases, while the Black/African American group had the smallest increase, with a 23.7% rise in reported cases.
+Meanwhile, the White group had the most significant absolute number of cases in all years but saw the smallest increase in reported cases from 2016 to 2020, with a 20.3% rise over the five years.

 ##### A single injection of long-acting Benzathine penicillin G cures the early and late stages of Syphilis.
 CDC recommends three doses of long-acting Benzathine penicillin G at weekly intervals for late latent Syphilis or unknown duration.
 If left untreated, it can cause damage to the heart, brain and other organs.